Skip to main content

 Another benefit you should be taking advantage of is the access to certain airport lounges.
 Some travel rewards cards include complimentary access to what's called the Priority Pass network, which is different than the loyalty airline clubs you may be thinking of.
 You don't have to belong to a certain airline's loyalty program to gain access to the Priority Pass lounges.
 You simply need a credit card that offers this perk.
 Note that with this perk, you will likely have an annual fee.

-There are over 1,400 Priority Pass lounges throughout the world and these can serve as great places to unwind in between long international flights or while waiting to take off on your adventure.
+There are over 1,400 Priority Pass lounges throughout the world that can serve as great places to unwind in between long international flights or while waiting to take off.
 Many lounges offer spacious areas to relax, complimentary food and drinks, work stations, and some even offer preflight spa treatments.

 The bottom line